Tailored Brands: 2013–2014: Acquisition of Jos. A. Bank

 In October 2013, Men's Wearhouse received a $2.4 billion acquisition offer from smaller rival Jos.
 A. Bank.
 Men's Wearhouse countered with an offer of its own, which sparked a five-month takeover battle between the two menswear retailers.
 After Jos.
 A. Bank rejected the initial counteroffer, Men's Wearhouse announced that it would increase its all-cash bid if Jos.
 A. Bank revealed limited financial information and entered into negotiations.
 In an attempt to dilute shares and become too large for Men's Wearhouse to purchase, Jos.
 A. Bank agreed to acquire the men's outdoor clothing company Eddie Bauer for $825 million.
 Men's Wearhouse immediately responded by filing a lawsuit to block the proposed acquisition, which was expedited by Delaware Judge J. Travis Laster."
 The lawsuit required Jos.
 A. Bank to disclose documents relating to the deal and prevented it from closing the deal without giving Men's Wearhouse 10 days' notice.

 On November 12, 2013, Ricky Sandler, CEO of Eminence Capital LLC, published a letter he sent to Men's Wearhouse CEO Douglas Ewert discussing a merger with Jos.
 A. Bank.
 On November 15, 2013, Joseph A. Bank Clothiers Inc. withdrew "its all-cash proposal to purchase Men's Wearhouse for $48 a share after its self-imposed November 14 deadline".

 In March 2014, Men's Wearhouse reached an agreement to acquire Jos.
 A. Bank for $1.8 billion, on the condition that it dropped its acquisition bid for Eddie Bauer.
 A Federal Trade Commission investigation into the deal concluded in May 2014, concluding that the merger was "not likely to harm consumers"; the completion of this investigation was required for the merger to go forward.

-2016–: Tailored Brands
+2016–Present: Tailored Brands

 Tailored Brands, Inc. was created in January 2016 when Men's Wearhouse reorganized as a holding company and changed its ticker symbol from MW to TLRD.
 Tailored Brands filed for bankruptcy due to the coronavirus pandemic and its 1.4 billion dollar long term debt load on August 2, 2020, after announcing a few weeks earlier that they would close around 500 locations.

+In June 2025, the company announced that John Tighe would succeed Peter Sachse as the new CEO beginning in August.
+Sachse transitioned to Executive Chairman.

+In April 2026, Tailored Brands confidentially filed for an initial public offering with the SEC.